great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_that_span_multiple_batches_using_evaluation_parameters.rst

 This guide will help you create Expectations that span multiple :ref:`Batches` of data using :ref:`Evaluation Parameters`.
 This pattern is useful for things like verifying that row counts between tables stay consistent.

-Data Assets within a Validation operation.
-This is done

 .. admonition:: Prerequisites: This how-to guide assumes you have already: